gannochenko/generators/application.serverless/template/[application_code_kebab]/README.md

 It is possible to run Continuous Delivery for the lambda functions using Github Actions.
 Take the `.github/workflow.example.yml`, replace the function name placeholder with the actual function name, and put the file to the `.github/workflows` folder of your root project.

-You will also need to create repository secrets to store the following variables:
+Create repository secrets to store the following variables:

 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY`
 * `SENDIN_BLUE_API_KEY`

 There is no need to define the `CORS` variable, as it's value comes from the infrastructure.

+Take the `cd-workflow.example.yml`, replace the #FUCNTION_NAME# placeholder and put the file into the `.github/workflows` folder in the root of the repository.
+Do it for every function you wish to run CD for.

 ## Contact